bolner/FatCatDB/README.md

 # Async support

-Asynchrounous versions of all methods are available which are involved in input-output operations.
+Asynchronous versions of all methods are available which are involved in input-output operations.
 Using async is only recommended for server applications.
 The only case one would use async in a console application is, when there's a source of async events, for example a fast-CGI client, or a hardware interface.

 Examples for the query object:
 ```csharp